amit-apk/DiscordTokenGrabber/readme.md

 *I emphasize that it is very important that you have this installed, to avoid errors*

 ## Installation
-- Follow these steps so you can have it
+- Follow these steps to have it or watch the video [YouTube!](https://www.youtube.com/watch?v=QmbMSQoKMG8&t=91s)
 ```bash
 git clone https://github.com/k4itrun/DiscordTokenGrabber.git
 ```